What is rehabilitation?

 2. Do you have significant "ups and downs" in your symptoms and ability from day to day?

-If so, it will probably help you to spend some time on stabilising your patterns of activity before planning to increase any activity or exercise.
-This focus on stability may be called pacing, activity management or baseline setting.
+If so, it will probably help you to spend some time on stabilising your patterns of activity before considering the pros and cons of exploring an increase any activity.
+This focus on stability may be called pacing, activity management, energy management or baseline setting.